mistertfy64/olympiads/README.md

 # olympiads
+Repository will be inactive until March 2024.

-mistertfy64's file for computer olympiad camp
+mistertfy64's file for computer olympiad camps